leapwill/autoconv/README.md

 maxConcurrent: 1 # number of concurrent conversions to allow
 ```

-Currently using JSON for native PowerShell support.
+Currently using JSON for native PowerShell support, but documented in YAML for readability.

 ## Usage